hpique/Articles/Swift/Style guide for functions with closure parameters/Style guide for functions with closure parameters.md

 }
 ```

-Wether the above call is better than the previous might be up to personal taste.
+Wether the above call is better than the previous is up to personal taste.
 However, if we get slightly ahead and use the default failure value, it becomes clear why the success closure should be last.

 ```swift
 fetchImage { image in